 If you plan to start a business that sells products, you will need to find vendors to provide you with what you need.
-In many cases, budding entrepreneurs look overseas for what they need.
-After all, it’s often to receive bulk discount when you source your products from overseas.
-The costs of buying products from overseas can often be cheaper.
+In many cases, budding entrepreneurs look overseas to find products.
+After all, it’s typical to receive a bulk discount when you source your products from overseas.
+Despite international shipping, the costs of buying products from overseas can often be cheaper because of lower manufacturing and labor costs.

 1. Figure Out Where to Source Your Products